filipbasara0/sigmoid-contrastive-loss/README.md

 A PyTorch implementation of the sigmoid pairwise loss for contrastive self-supervised learning on images.
 The training architecture consists of an online and a target encoder (EMA) with a simple critic MLP projector and is based on [Representation Learning via Invariant Causal Mechanisms (ReLIC)](https://arxiv.org/abs/2010.07922).
 The loss function is a sigmoid constrastive loss adapted from [SigLIP](https://arxiv.org/abs/2303.15343), with an addition of a confidence penalty gamma that balances the ratio of positive and negative samples per batch, amplifying learning from harder examples and improving training stability.
 Loss function also supports a KL divergence regularization term that acts as an invariance penalty and forces the representations to stay invariant under data augmentations and amplifies intra-class distances.

-When using larger batch sizes (eg. larger than 128), it is possible and recommended to enable gamma scheduling, which acts as a form of curricullum learning and starts the training with a more balanced ratio of positive and negative samples and enables faster convergence and better overall results.
+When using larger batch sizes (eg. larger than 128), it is possible and recommended to enable gamma scheduling, which acts as a form of curriculum learning, balancing the learning from positive and negative samples during early stages, enabling faster convergence and better overall results.
+Initially, we are learning more from positive samples, but as training progresses the signal from negative samples becomes more prevalent.
 The result of training for 100 epochs on STL-10 can be seen in the table below, where gamma is specified as `1.0 + schedule`.
 During that run, gamma is initialized at 1.0 and decayed to 0.0 over 20_000 steps using the cosine schedule.

 Repo includes the multi-crop augmentation and extends the loss function is extended to support an arbitrary number of small (local) and large (global) views.
 Using this technique generally results in more robust and higher quality representations.